ruancomelli/hazmate/REPORT.md

 #### AI Prediction Layer

-The Hazmat Agent coordinates classification workflow, managing batch processing and prompt construction.
+The Hazmat Agent coordinates the classification workflow, managing batch processing and prompt construction.
 The agent performs hazmat classification with human-readable explanations.
 The RAG System enhances accuracy by retrieving similar labeled products using an embedding model and a vector store for semantic similarity search.

 #### Evaluation Layer